pbplop29/SkyScrapers/Readme.md

 - [BeautifulSoup] - Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 - [Selenium] - Selenium is for automating web applications for testing purposes.

+> :exclamation: :exclamation: :exclamation: Please check the markdown files named as **_THEORY_** inside respecetive project directories to get insight about the individual project.

 And of course SkyScrapers itself is open source with a [public repository][dill] on GitHub.